woof-software/compound-streamer/docs/Streamer.md

 contract AggregatorV3Interface streamingAssetOracle
 ```

-the address of price feed oracle for Streaming asset.
+The address of price feed oracle for Streaming asset.
 Must return the price in USD.

 ### nativeAssetOracle